⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Kittilä Airport (KTT), identified by its ICAO code EFKT, is the primary aviation gateway to the Finnish Lapland, situated approximately 15 kilometers from the Levi ski resort and 35 kilometers from Ylläs.
 As Finland's fourth busiest airport, it has undergone significant modernization to manage high-volume seasonal traffic, achieving "net zero" carbon status in 2024.
-The facility features a streamlined terminal building equipped with 14 check-in counters, an expanded security control zone with automated ticket inspection, and a specialized baggage sorting system designed to efficiently process winter sports equipment.
+The airport operates a streamlined terminal building equipped with 14 check-in counters, an expanded security control zone with automated ticket inspection, and a specialized baggage sorting system designed to efficiently process winter sports equipment.
 Inside the terminal, travelers can access a variety of amenities that reflect the local culture, including the Aula Café & Shop landside and a gate-area café operated by Lapland Hotels, which offers regional delicacies like reindeer and local berries.
 For those seeking a quiet space, the airport features a unique "Rocking Chair" lounge in the departure area and a dedicated VIP room on the second floor for business meetings and private waiting.
 Families will find a modern, interactive playroom airside, while business travelers benefit from 24-hour free Wi-Fi and dedicated charging stations throughout the facility.
 Infrastructure at Kittilä is optimized for Arctic operations, featuring an apron capable of parking up to 12 aircraft simultaneously and two specialized taxiways that enhance runway efficiency during peak winter months.
 In 2025, the airport is also implementing new digital border systems for non-EU travelers, ensuring compliance with updated international entry requirements.
 Ground transportation is well-integrated with scheduled flight arrivals, with regular airport bus services and dedicated taxi ranks providing seamless connections to the nearby world-class ski resorts and surrounding Lapland wilderness.

 🔄 Connection Tips